|

 (traditional Olympic disciplines)

-Park Standard (for riding or driving horses with high knee action)
+*Park Inspection Standard (for riding or driving horses with high knee action)

 Inspections Are Valuable &